Happy Birthday, Mike Shannon – Here Are Some Interesting Facts About Mike

 8. Mike was a member of two World Series winning teams in 1964 and 1967 (he hit World Series home run off Whitey Ford of the Yankees in 1964).

-9. Has visited the Vets at the Illinois Veteran’s Home in Quincy for the past three years.
+9. He regularly visits the Vets at the Illinois Veteran’s Home in Quincy.

 10. Owns restaurants in Downtown St. Louis and in Edwardsville, Illinois.